 Before cell phones even before telephones, people communicated through Morse code.
 Despite being a technology that is over 160 years old, it’s still used today among amateur radio users and on some ships.
 If you were in Boy Scouts, you might have messed around with Morse code or maybe you had a grandpa who used it on his ham radio.
-While you might not find any particular use for Morse code in your daily life, learning Morse is a fun and engaging hobby you can share with gramps and an interesting man skill to possess.
+Learning Morse is a fun and engaging hobby you can share with gramps and an interesting man skill to possess.

 Morse code was invented by Samuel F. B. Morse in the 1830s.
 He began work on the electric telegraph in 1832, developed a practical system in 1844, and patented his technology in 1849.
 The code that Morse developed for use with his system went through a few transformations before arriving at the code we’re familiar with today.
 Initially, Morse code only transmitted numbers.
 The transmission’s receiver would then have to use a dictionary to translate the numbers into words.
 But that proved to be tedious.
 Soon the code was expanded to include letters and even punctuation.